kaperiasamy/DesignPattern/time complexity.md

 - Express the time complexity using Big O notation.

 By following these steps, you can determine the time complexity of a function and express it in Big O notation.

+**Evaluating time complexity using big O**:

+- **Multiplication in Big O Notation**: Multiplying a Big O expression by a constant or another variable involves placing it inside the Big O expression.
+For example, ( n \times O(x) = O(nx) ).
+- **Evaluating Time Complexity**: To determine the time complexity of a function, examine each line of the code, identify the fastest-growing term, and combine these terms to find the overall complexity.
+- **Example Analysis**: The video breaks down a function that sums elements in a two-dimensional array, demonstrating that its time complexity is ( O(n^2) ) by evaluating each operation and summing the complexities.

+These points help in understanding how to analyze the efficiency of algorithms using Big O notation.

+To multiply Big O notation, you place the multiplier inside the Big O expression.
+Here are the steps:

+If you multiply ( O(n) ) by ( n ), it becomes ( O(n \times n) = O(n^2) ).
+In general, multiplying ( O(x) ) by any term ( y ) results in ( O(y \times x) ).

+For example, if you have ( n \times O(n) ), it simplifies to ( O(n^2) ).
+This approach helps in evaluating the time complexity of functions by combining the terms appropriately.